Gentle Root Canals in Lexington, KY

 The team at Garden Springs Dental has performed hundreds of comfortable root canals for our patients.
 But we know that no matter how easy we say the procedure is, you may still experience some anxiety.

 That’s okay!
 We understand, and we are here to support you by putting your needs first and focusing all our attention on you exclusively.
 You are like family to us, and you can be confident that we will treat you with the personalized care you require.

 This is one of the first questions our patients ask.
 But the idea that a root canal procedure automatically involves pain is an outdated myth.

-> There’s no doubt that infection or inflammation of the tooth's pulp and nerve can be excruciatingly painful.
+There’s no doubt that the swelling and tooth pain associated with an infected root canal can be excruciating.
 But you should remember that having a root canal eliminates this severe pain and is not the cause of the pain.

-> Everyone has different comfort levels, and we understand that you may need a little more help to relax.
+Everyone has different comfort levels, and we understand that you may need a little more help to relax.
 At Garden Springs Dental, we offer nitrous oxide, which is an excellent option for nervous patients.
 Nitrous oxide won’t put you to sleep, so you will still be able to interact with our team during your procedure.
 It will simply help you feel calm, relaxed, and a little drowsy.
 You will be aware of what’s happening, but the activity around you will fade into the background.

 Why Do I Need a Root Canal?

 The outer layer of your tooth is composed of dental enamel, one of the hardest substances in the human body.
 Beneath dental enamel is a layer called dentin.
 Deep within the tooth, there is a chamber that holds dental pulp that provides the nutrition and blood flow to the tooth that keeps it alive.
 The pulp also enables nerves to enter the tooth.